morestatic/metadatatokens/README.md

 - [ ] Add an explicit interface for the roles based functions, even if implemented in the core contract?
 - [ ] Can roles be more configurable?
+- [ ] How about multi-sig for registry admins?
 - [ ] Consider extending the ERC165 functionality for the MDRT interfaces
 - [ ] Add samples and dev guide
 - [ ] Add simple client to create, get and update the tokens